Daryll Whitefeather - Getting Bi

 I was raised in this purity culture and believed that saving myself until marriage was of the utmost importance.
 I was also taught, both by my family and my faith community, that same sex attraction was a sin that was incompatible with my faith.
 I heard this both in youth group and from the pulpit.
 This made me feel like an aberration from the norm, like there was something wrong with me.
 It forced me into secrecy for a long time.

 What role did your family play in your questioning?

 Honestly, my family's role in my coming out process has been mainly traumatic.
 When I was questioning as a teenager, I went to the library and checked out a book for teenagers about different sexual orientations - yes, I was a huge nerd.
 Anyway, I didn't want my parents to know about the book, so I hid it in my nightstand, but parents found it and confronted me about it.
-They told me they would kick me out if I decided to live that “lifestyle."

 They also confronted me with research about LGBTQ youth suffering from depression and committing suicide at higher rates.
 They used this research to claim that bisexuality was a form of mental illness.
 They couldn’t understand that actions like theirs were the actual cause of the suicide and depression cited in the studies.